kelevra9900/kelevra9900/README.md

 - 🤝 I’m looking for help with any sorting algorithms on any programming language in [Algorithms project](https://github.com/kelevra9900/algorithms)

-- 👨‍💻 All of my projects are available at [my portfolio](https://www.roger-torres.dev/) and here)
+- 👨‍💻 All of my projects are available at [my portfolio](https://www.roger-torres.dev/)

 - 📫 How to reach me: You can write me on [linkedin](https://www.linkedin.com/in/rogelio-torres/), [facebook](https://www.facebook.com/kelevra9900) or by [mail](mailto:torresroger445@gmail.com)